VoltaML/voltaML-fast-stable-diffusion/README.md

 - Clean and simple Web UI
 - Supports PyTorch as well as AITemplat for inference
 - Support for Windows and Linux
-- xFormers supported out of the box
-- GPU cluster load balancing
-- Discord bot
 - Documented API
-- Clean source code that should be easy to understand

 ## Speed comparison